StackStorm/stackstorm-k8s/README.md

 # `stackstorm-enterprise-ha` Helm Chart
-StackStorm Enterprise K8s Helm Chart, optimized for running StackStorm in HA environment.
+StackStorm Enterprise K8s Helm Chart for running StackStorm Enterprise cluster in HA mode.

-It will install 2 replicas for each component of StackStorm microservices for redundancy, as well as backends like RabbitMQ HA, MongoDB replicaset and etcd cluster that st2 replies on for MQ, DB and distributed coordination respectively.
+It will install 2 replicas for each component of StackStorm microservices for redundancy, as well as backends like RabbitMQ HA, MongoDB HA Replicaset and etcd cluster that st2 replies on for MQ, DB and distributed coordination respectively.

-It's more than welcome to configure each component in-depth to fit specific availability/scalability demands.
+It's more than welcome to fine-tune each component settings to fit specific availability/scalability demands.

 ## Requirements
 * [Kubernetes](https://kubernetes.io/docs/setup/pick-right-solution/) cluster